kdurance/100-days-of-code/log.md

 Worked on figuring out the background image for my desktop homepage for Steady Arc.
 I finally got it working the way I needed it to and because that worked I also needed to chang some of the grid design I added earlier.

 **Thoughts**:
 It was an hour of wins.
 I successfully made my first commits using Visual Studio Code, the GitLens plug in and GitHub desktop.
-I got background image working.
+I got background image working.<br><br>

+#### Day 15: February 25, 2021
+Updated the CSS design on the Steady Arc desktop homepage again.

+**Thoughts**:
+I asked my husband, who has a graphic design background, for some design advice on my homepage.
+He provided some very helpful feedback that prompted me to redesign the CSS for the desktop homepage again.<br><br>